cc-archive/cc-cert-core/overview/index.md

 * state the benefits of Creative Commons licenses
 * effectively use Creative Commons to make resources open and shareable
 * find and use Creative Commons licensed resources
+* advise on strategic use of Creative Commons
 * provide Creative Commons related training and support services
 * plan and advocate for institutional systematic changes towards openness